Ballochney Railway: Passengers

 The Slamannan Railway opened on 30 July 1840, extending eastwards from the Ballochney Railway at Arbuckle to Causewayend, near Linlithgow, on the Union Canal, giving onward access to Edinburgh.
 The Slamannan company instituted a passenger service from 4 August 1840 between Edinburgh and Glasgow.
 Passengers could leave the Union Canal basin at Port Hopetoun in Edinburgh by boat, and transfer to a Slamannan train at Causewayend; the train then ran to Townhead in Glasgow, successively traversing the Slamannan line, the Ballochney, the Monkland and Kirkintilloch and the Garnkirk and Glasgow Railways.
 The journey time was about four hours—about the same as the stage coach journey.

 The service was operated by Slamannan engines and Garnkirk and Glasgow coaches loaned to them.
 Thus for a while the Ballochney company carried the principal passenger service between Edinburgh and Glasgow over its Commonhead rope-worked inclines and track with stone block sleepers.
 This came to an end on 21 February 1842 when the Edinburgh and Glasgow Railway opened; it was a well-engineered main line directly serving the two cities.
 From that time the Ballochney passenger operations were purely local.

-The Monkland & Kirkintilloch Railway resumed a passenger service on 26 December 1844, running through to the Hallcraig Street station in Airdrie, with an intermediate station at Commonhead Street.
+The Monkland and Kirkintilloch Railway resumed a passenger service on 26 December 1844, running through to the Hallcraig Street station in Airdrie, with an intermediate station at Commonhead Street.
 (Butt says that Hallcraig Street had been open to passengers from 8 July 1828, but seems to be a mistake; he also lists Commonhead, not Commonhead Street.)

 Rawyards had a passenger service from 1845.

 Receipts from this passenger traffic in the years 1842–1844 came to £806, amounting to 2.5% of gross receipts.
 The average speed of passenger trains was 12 mph compared with 5 mph for goods trains.

 Fares in 1844–1845 are quoted as 0.8d, 0.5d and 0.4d per mile in first, second and third class accommodation respectively.

 The Ballochney Railway started a passenger service from a new station in Airdrie, at Hallcraig Street, on 26 December 1844.
-The service ran to a "Kirkintilloch" station adjacent to the Edinburgh and Glasgow Railway station at Garngaber, near Lenzie.
+The service ran to a "Kirkintilloch" station adjacent to the Edinburgh and Glasgow Railway (E&GR) station at Garngaber, near Lenzie.
 Connections for Edinburgh and Glasgow could be made there by changing trains.
-The Company procured seven second-hand coaches from the Midland Railway for the purpose.
+The company procured seven second-hand coaches from the Midland Railway for the purpose.